WWE Rumors: Predictions For Goldberg At ‘Fastlane,’ ‘Raw,’ ‘Wrestlemania’

 — Bill Goldberg (@Goldberg) February 3, 2017

 Meanwhile, according to SkySports‘ latest round of WWE rumors, the tension between Brock Lesnar and Goldberg is building up to a fever pitch, all in time for their WrestleMania battle that’s coming up in a few weeks.
-Lesnar, clearly, is still reeling from the infamous 90 second fight between himself and Goldberg, and he’s itching for a rematch, and desperately.
+Lesnar, clearly, is still reeling from the infamous 90-second fight between himself and Goldberg, and he’s itching for a rematch, and desperately.

-Through his representative, Paul Heyman — who spoke extensively about what to expect from both Fastlane and WrestleMania while Lesnar stared, menacingly, at the camera — Lesnar confirmed that he plans to crush the “part time” wrestler, and that he won’t rest until he emerges victorious from battle yet again.
+Through his representative, Paul Heyman — who spoke extensively about what to expect from both Fastlane and WrestleMania while Lesnar stared, menacingly, at the camera — Lesnar confirmed that he plans to crush the “part time” wrestler and that he won’t rest until he emerges victorious from battle yet again.

 NEXT WEEK: @Goldberg returns to #RAW just six days before challenging @FightOwensFight for the @WWE #UniversalTitle at #WWEFastlane! #RAW pic.twitter.com/hlrzil6How